CS-Aleix/EditX/README.md

 All other code is merely suggestive and is free to be changed as you see fit.

 Show us your programming skills by completing the code to make all the tests work!

+---

+### What to do when you're finished?
+- Fill in the NameCard found in Test1.cs
+- Make a Pull Request on the Github repository (https://github.com/CS-Aleix/EditX) with your working code.